torch-core/tep-vault-standard/TEPs-Vault.md

 ###### Multi-Asset Storage

-For vaults managing multiple underlying assets, the following persistent storage variables MUST be implemented in the contract’s data cell, extending TEP-74 Jetton storage requirements.
+For vaults managing multiple underlying assets, the following persistent storage variables MUST be implemented in the contract’s data cell.
 These use dictionaries for mapping and a nested cell for efficient handling of numerous assets.

 - **`totalAssetsDict`**
   - **Description**: Dictionary mapping underlying asset identifiers to the total amounts managed by the vault.
   - **Requirements**:
-    - Key MUST be the hash (uint256) of the Asset cell, computed as Asset.toCell().hash().
+    - Key MUST be the hash (`uint256`) of the `Asset` cell, computed as `Asset.toCell().hash()`.
     - Values SHOULD include compounding from yield or accrued fees.
     - MUST include fees charged against managed assets.
   - **Type**: `Dict<Hash, Coins>`